bitovi/academy/src/technology-consulting/7-setting-expectations.md

 Stakeholders don’t typically need to be involved in:

-- Minor addjustments: Small tweaks that don’t significantly affect the project.
+- Minor adjustments: Small tweaks that don’t significantly affect the project.
 - Operational details: Day-to-day operational decisions that don’t impact the project’s core objectives.
 - Technical details: Technical choices that don’t have a greater business impact.

-The almost always need to be involved in:
+Stakeholders should be involved when there are blockers:

+- **Dependencies:** Either on another team or a stakeholder.
+- **Resource constraints:** If the right people aren’t available to help complete the work.
+- **Technical issues:** When an unexpected technical problem arises.
 - **Scope adjustments:** Alters the project scope or objectives.
 - **Timeline changes:** Affects the project deadlines or delivery dates.
-- **Strategic direction:** Influences the overall strategic direction of the project.
-- **Critical requirements:** Impacts core functionalities or key deliverables.

 Before escalating your communication, consider: